EdsonIramMoreno/EdsonIramMoreno/README.md

 Passionate Back-End Developer with about 2 years of professional experience in developing solutions for web applications, SQL databases, and APIs.
 Graduated from a Bachelor's degree in [Multimedia y Animación Digital](https://www.fcfm.uanl.mx/licenciatura/multimedia-y-animacion-digital), which has enabled me to gain hands-on experience in a variety of projects, including desktop, web, mobile applications, and game development.

-- I’m currently learning Data Science/Analyst.
+- I’m currently learning Java Development.

 - All my projects are available at [EdsonIramMoreno](https://github.com/EdsonIramMoreno)